elastic/integrations/packages/docker/docs/README.md

 This Integration collects metrics and logs from [Docker](https://www.docker.com/) containers.
 The default data streams for metrics collection are: `container`, `cpu`, `diskio`, `healthcheck`, `info`, `memory` and `network`.
 The `image` metricset is not enabled by default.
-The `docker_logs` data stream for containers' logs collection is enabled by default.
+The `container_logs` data stream for containers' logs collection is enabled by default.

 ## Compatibility